6 Ways to Experiment with Instagram Videos

 This is a savvy example of a marketing team repurposing content for Instagram and driving traffic to its site simultaneously.

 Post a mesmerizing video of a hand-letterer drawing your logo or a quote your brand feels an affinity for.

-A video posted by Amanda Pel Arneill (@amandaarneill) on
+A post shared by Amanda Pel Arneill (@amandaarneill) on

 This is a useful way to leverage the “intimate” feel which makes Instagram stand out as a social platform and medium for brands and users to connect.

 If your brand is more traditional or B2B, this is also a smart method of giving your brand personality and surprising followers, while also staying safe enough to be broadly appealing.

 Put Your Fans on Display

 Grab user-generated content by asking followers to post videos using your campaign-specific hashtag for a chance to win.